 - Food safety plans need to be validated before implementation or prior to any changes that could affect product safety

 - Food safety culture continues to be an important part of the standard

 - Site management

 - Risk base planning

 - Food defense

 - Blended audit – hybrid

 How NSF Supports Your Journey to BRCGS Food Safety Issue 9

 - Stay tuned for our series of webinars to help you understand the new version to prepare your company for the audit, delivered in multiple languages

-- Training courses to the new version such as BRCGS for Food Safety Issue 9: Conversion for Sites, BRCGS Food Safety Issue 8 to 9 Conversion for Auditors and BRCGS Internal Auditor.
+- Training courses to the new version such as BRCGS Food Safety Issue 8 to 9 Conversion and BRCGS Food Safety Issue 9: Site Training

 - Gap Analysis – our experts can look at your current system and identify areas to improve and meet the issue 9 requirements.